RuneSchool/RuneSchool.github.io/_posts/2024-1-1-handwriting.md

 Perhaps in the 2100's, people will embrace actually writing by hand and seek a solution more like Shavian for that purpose.
 Or perhaps the advanced technology will continue to make handwriting mostly irrelevant.
 It's easy for me to imagine a future in which technology enables us to mostly forget about the written word.
 As scary as it sounds, one can almost survive this way today.

-Books -> Podcasts and videos
+* Books -> Podcasts and videos
-Letters -> Voice messages
+* Letters -> Voice messages
-Searching for information -> Conversational AI assistant
+* Searching for information -> Conversational AI assistant

-The written word could essentially become a machine-only language.
+The written word could essentially become a machine-only tool with an elite group of people that are literate just for the purposes of maintaining the machines.

 As of today, handwriting remains of very little relevance to me.
 Runes may strike a nice middle ground between being just laborious enough to be special, and not quite laborious enough to be painful.